NOAA-CEFI-Portal/CEFI-info-hub-list/README.md

 [ENSO Status, Research, and Interactive Webtools: NOAA/PSL](https://psl.noaa.gov/enso/)

-> The NOAA Physical Sciences Laboratory studies multiple aspects of ENSO including its precursors, prediction, diversity, and climate and ecosystem impacts.
-In particular, we supply a set of web tools that allow users to examine historical impacts of ENSO on climate including a <a href='https://psl.noaa.gov/enso/enso.composite.html'> that displays El Ni&ntilde;o and La Ni&ntilde;a averages of different climate variables for winter and summer</a> and <a href='https://psl.noaa.gov/enso/climaterisks/'>ENSO Climate risks</a> for the US,
+> The NOAA Physical Sciences Laboratory studies multiple aspects of ENSO including its precursors, prediction, diversity, and ecosystem impacts.
+In particular, we supply a set of web tools that allow users to examine historical impacts of ENSO on climate including a <a href='https://psl.noaa.gov/enso/enso.composite.html'> that displays El Ni&ntilde;o and La Ni&ntilde;a averages of different climate variables for winter and summer</a> and <a href='https://psl.noaa.gov/enso/climaterisks/'>ENSO risks</a> for the US,

 [ENSO Dashboard: NOAA/PSL](https://psl.noaa.gov/enso/dashboard.html)